Lake Garda: Etymology

 In Roman times the lake was known as Benacus and by some it was revered as god Benacus, the personification of the lake, sometimes associated with the cult of Neptune.
-Today it is better known as Lake Garda, a toponym of Germanic origin attested since the Middle Ages and deriving from that of the homonymous town on the Veronese shore of the lake, which, together with another famous locality of the lake, Gardone Riviera, and others less known – such as Gàrdola, Gardoncino, Gardoni, Guàrdola and Le Garde – testifies to the Germanic presence in the area that dated from the 6th to the 8th century CE, in particular, the Lombard one.
-The name Garda is evolved from the Germanic word warda, meaning "place of guard", "place of observation" or "place of safety".
+Today it is better known as Lake Garda, a toponym of Germanic origin attested since the Middle Ages and deriving from that of the homonymous town on the Veronese shore of the lake, which, together with another famous locality of the lake, Gardone Riviera, and others less known – such as Gàrdola, Gardoncino, Gardoni, Guàrdola and Le Garde – testifies to the Germanic presence in the area from the 6th to the 8th century CE, in particular the Lombard one.
+The name Garda derives from the Germanic word warda, meaning "place of guard", "place of observation" or "place of safety".

-The classic toponym of the lake, or Benācus lacus (Benaco), is almost certainly of Celtic origin, therefore prior to romanization, and should derive from bennacus, comparable with the Irish bennach, which means "horned".
+The classic toponym of the lake, Benācus lacus (Benaco), is almost certainly of Celtic origin, therefore prior to romanization, and probably derives from bennacus, comparable with the Irish bennach, which means "horned".
 The term may derive from the many promontories of the lake.